-After nine years, eight winning seasons, five divisional titles, and 16 playoff wins, the Buffalo Bills have officially parted ways with their now-former head coach, Sean McDermott, after the franchise failed to reach the Super Bowl yet again.
+After nine years, eight winning seasons, five divisional titles, and 16 playoff wins, the Buffalo Bills have parted ways with their head coach, Sean McDermott.
+It came after the franchise failed to reach the Super Bowl yet again.

 Advertisement

-Many are blaming the team’s general manager, Brandon Beane, who was recently promoted to president of football operations, for scapegoating the veteran play caller in an attempt to defend a deficient roster and an underperforming Josh Allen, but that’s neither here nor there.
+Many are blaming the team’s general manager, Brandon Beane, who was recently promoted to president of football operations, for scapegoating the veteran play caller.
+It has been seen as an attempt to defend a deficient roster and an underperforming Josh Allen.

-All that matters now is that Buffalo is searching for its 21st head coach in franchise history, and according to Bleacher Report’s NFL insider, James Palmer, the answer to the Bills’ search may have been standing on the opposite sideline during their divisional round matchup with the Denver Broncos.
+But all that matters now is that Buffalo is searching for the 21st head coach in franchise history.
+And according to Bleacher Report‘s NFL insider, James Palmer, the answer to the Bills’ search may have been standing on the opposite sideline during their Divisional Round matchup with the Denver Broncos.

-“He’s a really intriguing candidate in this head coaching cycle,” Palmer notes of the Broncos’ QB coach, Davis Webb.
+“He’s a really intriguing candidate in this head coaching cycle,” Palmer noted of the Broncos’ QB coach, Davis Webb.

-“He’s talking to Josh [Allen.]
+“He’s talking to Josh.
 They have an unbelievable relationship, I’m told when talking to people in the organization.
-He knows so many people there… Nobody can interview him right now in person because they are in the AFC Championship… If teams are going to wait and their jobs are still open, multiple teams, I am told, are going to want to sit down with him.”
+He knows so many people there.
+Nobody can interview him right now in person because they are in the AFC Championship… If teams are going to wait and their jobs are still open, multiple teams, I am told, are going to want to sit down with him,” he added.

-According to Palmer, the Las Vegas Raiders appear to be the most interested in Webb’s services at this time.
-However, there’s a prevailing sentiment that Buffalo wants to prioritize its offense first and “make their quarterback happy,” so it shouldn’t come as a surprise to see the Bills without a head coach in early February.
+According to Palmer, the Las Vegas Raiders appear to be the most interested in Webb.
+However, there’s a prevailing sentiment that Buffalo wants to prioritize its offense first and “make their quarterback happy.”

 As of writing, the Seattle Seahawks’ offensive coordinator, Klint Kubiak, continues to be the odds-on favorite to land the job after the conclusion of his own postseason run.
 Right behind him, however, is the former head coach of the New York Giants, Brian Daboll, at +185 odds.